Frequently Asked Questions

 Yes, if that brings you added comfort.

-How do I return the product for a refund?
+How do I return the product and get my money back?

 Why is The Spine Wizard® Back Stretcher more comfortable to use than an inversion table?